IBM/event-notifications-destination-android-sdk/README.md

 ### Subscribe to tags

-The `subscribe` API will subscribe the device for the list of given tags.
+The `subscribe` API will subscribe the device for a given tag.
 After the device is subscribed to a particular tag, the device can receive notifications that are sent for that tag.

 Add the following code snippet to your Android mobile application to subscribe to a list of tags.